AriBenetZ/swiss-repo/README.md

-# Raisesignal - Connect Founders & Investors
+# Aurum Ascend Capital - Connect Founders & Investors

 A professional Next.js 15 website that connects project owners with private investors.
 Built with modern technologies and best practices.